freqtrade/freqtrade/docs/edge.md

 You can also use this value to evaluate the effectiveness of modifications to this system.

+!!!
+Note
-**NOTICE:** It's important to keep in mind that Edge is testing your expectancy using historical data, there's no guarantee that you will have a similar edge in the future.
+    It's important to keep in mind that Edge is testing your expectancy using historical data, there's no guarantee that you will have a similar edge in the future.
 It's still vital to do this testing in order to build confidence in your methodology but be wary of "curve-fitting" your approach to the historical data as things are unlikely to play out the exact same way for future trades.

 ## How does it work?